Sicilian Defence, Najdorf Variation: History and development

-The Czech chess master Karel Opočenský was the first to play the Najdorf, and in an attempt to have the variation named after him, claimed to have shown it to Miguel Najdorf himself.
-However, Najdorf was a stronger player and, with the help of other strong Argentinian players in the 1950s, deepened the analysis of the opening.
-He played it as early as 1939.it was Miguel who realized that in this position the move 5... a6 was always useful for Black.
+Players began experimenting with 5...a6 in the 1920s, often transposing to the Scheveningen after a subsequent ...e6.
+If Black plays 5...e5 immediately, then after 6.Bb5+ Bd7 (or 6...Nbd7 7.Nf5) 7.Bxd7+ Nbxd7 (or Qxd7) 8.Nf5, the knight on f5 is difficult to dislodge without concessions, which motivated the development of the Najdorf.
+The Czech chess master Karel Opočenský was among the first to combine 5...a6 with ...e5, and in an attempt to have the variation named after him, claimed to have shown it to Miguel Najdorf himself.
+However, Najdorf was a stronger player and, with the help of other strong Argentine players in the 1950s, deepened the analysis of the opening.
+He played it as early as 1937.it was Miguel who realized that in this position the move 5...a6 was always useful for Black.
 If it is not played on the fifth move it will be played on the seventh or the fourteenth.
 So then, being a practical person, he thought 'if you have to do something at 7:00AM or at 9:00 or at 10:00, better do it as soon as you get up, and get it over with'.Ironically, Najdorf would abandon the variation later when the theory developed to become very sophisticated:"Here comes some kid who's memorized the moves and he kills me.
 He arrives with his books, he gets me into something I don't know and Najdorf dies at the hands of the Najdorf Variation."
 So from then on he played something else.
-A Ruy Lopez as Black, something classic in which the other had to know how to play chess to beat him.The old main line (6.Bg5) was an aggressive attempt by White to refute the opening and was studied intensely until the 1980s when it began to decline.
-Bobby Fischer, who called the Najdorf "one of the greatest creations in chess theory" favoured the Lipnitzky/Fischer attack (6.Bc4) for much of his career.
+A Ruy Lopez as Black, something classic in which the other had to know how to play chess to beat him.6.Bg5 is an aggressive attempt by White to refute the opening and was regarded as the main line until the 1980s when its use began to decline.
+Bobby Fischer, who called the Najdorf "one of the greatest creations in chess theory", favoured the Lipnitzky/Fischer Attack (6.Bc4) for much of his career.
 He won numerous games with it as White, though in the following years counterattacking approaches were found for Black that led to its decline, though a modern variation (7...Nbd7) caused a resurgence and it appeared in the 1993 PCA World Championship match between Garry Kasparov and Nigel Short.
-Anatoly Karpov faced the Najdorf many times with the White pieces, and frequently opted for the Classical/Opočenský Variation (6.Be2) (inspired by Efim Geller, who acted as Karpov’s second).
-The Classical variation aims to castle Kingside for a more positional game, which suited Karpov's style.
+Anatoly Karpov faced the Najdorf many times with the white pieces, and frequently opted for the Classical/Opočenský Variation (6.Be2) (inspired by Efim Geller, who acted as Karpov’s second).
+The Classical Variation aims to castle kingside for a more positional game, which suited Karpov's style.
 He contributed both to the theory and the popularity of the variation while at his peak, finding ways to exploit the weakness of the d5-square created by the Black's move 6...e5.
 Garry Kasparov would often transpose to the Scheveningen (6...e6) to avoid this problem when the two competed for the World Championships.
-In the 1980s and 1990s, a number of English players (John Nunn, Nigel Short, and Murray Chandler) began using an approach previous tried against other Sicilian variations, such as the Dragon.
+In the 1980s and 1990s, a number of English players (John Nunn, Nigel Short, and Murray Chandler) began using an approach previously tried against other Sicilian variations, such as the Dragon.
 The English Attack, named for them, involves 6.Be3, and often leads to opposite-side castling with both sides launching a simultaneous pawn storm on opposite sides of the board.
 This approach has become the modern mainline and is seen regularly at the highest level.